 I have listed over 30 of the best Martin Luter King activities for kids that you will all enjoy.

 These are the best MLK worksheets I have found, there is a mix of paid for and FREE resources, and are suitable for kids of all ages.
 I have added the FREE printables in the section below.

 Martin Luther King, Jr Game – This MLK resource is a fun concentration/memory/matching card game.
 Students will love playing!

-Martin Luther King Jr. Research Unit – Martin Luther King, Jr (MLK) High School Research Unit has been designed to be used around the MLK holiday in January or during Black History Month in February.
-Includes:
+For older students, this Martin Luther King Jr. Research Unit has been designed to be used around the MLK holiday in January or during Black History Month in February.
+The unit includes: